yaohuiwu/split_pg_dump/README.md

 </pre>

-bulkpsql.sh will allow you to apply the whole folder of files to the server by only specifying your password and schema once.
+<a href="https://github.com/ajgreyling/split_pg_dump/blob/master/bulkpsql.sh">bulkpsql.sh</a> will allow you to apply the whole folder of files to the server by only specifying your password and schema once.